ntsation/sentiment-analysis-api/README.md

 - Python 3.x
 - NLTK (Natural Language Toolkit)

-## How to use 🚀
+## How to use with Docker 🐳

 1. Clone this repository:
 ```
 git clone https://github.com/ntsation/analyze_feelings.git
 ```
-2. Navigate to the project directory:
+## Navigate to the project directory:

 ```
 cd analyze_feelings
 ```

-3. Install Python dependencies (NLTK):
+## Build the Docker image:
 ```
-pip install nltk
+docker build -t analyze_feelings .
 ```

-4. Run the code to start sentiment analysis:
+## Run the Docker container interactively:
 ```
-python analyze_feelings.py
+docker run -it --rm analyze_feelings
 ```
+This will start the sentiment analysis application in interactive mode.

-5. Choose an option:
+## Choose an option:

-   - Enter messages into the console for real-time sentiment analysis.
+Enter messages into the console for real-time sentiment analysis.
-   - Analyze the sentiment of a text file by providing its path.
+Analyze the sentiment of a text file by providing its path.

-## Message Examples 📝
+### Message Examples 📝

-- Positive message 😃:
+Positive message 😃:
 ```
 I love this product, it's amazing!
 ```

-- Negative message 😞:
+Negative message 😞:
 ```
 This movie is terrible, I don't recommend it.
 ```

-- Neutral message 😐:
+Neutral message 😐:
 ```
 The weather is pleasant today.
 ```

 ## Contribution 💬
 Feel free to contribute, open issues, and improve this project.
 All types of contributions are welcome!

-## License 📜

-This project is distributed under the MIT License.
-See the LICENSE file for more details.